krakend/krakend-documentation/configuration/_index.md

 lastmod: 2018-10-20
 date: 2016-07-01
 linktitle: Configuration overview
+title: Configuration Guide for KrakenD API Gateway
+description: Get a comprehensive guide on configuring KrakenD API Gateway to optimize and streamline your API management processes
 menu:
   community_current:
     parent: "010 Configuration file(s)"
-title: KrakenD's configuration file(s)
 weight: -1000
 aliases: ["/docs/overview/configuration/","/docs/configuration/overview/"]
 ---
-All the configuration that the KrakenD server needs to start and operate is a single configuration file.
+All the setup a KrakenD server needs to operate is a single configuration file.
 This file is referred to as `krakend.json` through all the documentation.

 The name `krakend.json` is just **an alias**, a convention, that we use everywhere.
-Your real configuration file can have any name, be stored anywhere, or split in many pieces.
+Your real configuration file can have any name, multiple formats (like YAML or TOML), be stored anywhere, **or split in many pieces**.

 Provided this simple configuration mechanism, the **versioning and automation are very convenient**.
 Any change in the API Gateway is always under the version control system, and the code controls the state of the gateway.